CodeByPierce/Taskinator-3000/README.txt

 Tired of uninspired To-Do lists and personal schedules that never work out?
 You need Taskinator 3000!

 -Taskinator's Daily tasks let you easily setup recurring goals for you to acheive each day, and allows customizable weekly schedules!
--Taskinator's To-do tasks lets you easily empty your brain's contents a Todo list, and lets you set due dates and sort them later!
+-Taskinator's To-do tasks lets you easily empty your brain's contents to a Todo list, and lets you set due dates and sort them later!

 Just start up Taskinator and start creating tasks!